3mdeb/news-and-ideas/blog/content/post/2021-05-06-first-impressions-beaglev.md

 ---
 title: "First impressions on the beta BeagleV - affordable RISC-V SBC"
-abstract: "BeagleV is the first affordable RISC-V SBC deisgned to run Linux.
+abstract: "BeagleV is the first affordable RISC-V SBC designed to run Linux.
 It
            is fully open-source with open-source software, open hardware design and RISC-V open architecture.
 This blog post presents the basic functionality of the first batch of the available beta samples